John McLaughlin (American football)

-John Raymond McLaughlin (born November 13, 1975) is a former American football defensive end who played two seasons for the Tampa Bay Buccaneers in 1999 and 2000.
+John Raymond McLaughlin (born November 13, 1975) is an American former professional football player who was a defensive end for two seasons for the Tampa Bay Buccaneers in 1999 and 2000.

 Early life

-John Raymond McLaughlin was born on November 13, 1975 in Cleveland, Ohio.
+John Raymond McLaughlin was born on November 13, 1975, in Cleveland, Ohio.
 He attended William S. Hart High School in Santa Clarita, California.
 He went to college at Notre Dame before transferring to California.

-NFL career
+Professional career

-McLaughlin was drafted in 5th round with the 150th pick by the Tampa Bay Buccaneers.
+McLaughlin was selected in fifth round of the 1999 NFL draft with the 150th overall pick by the Tampa Bay Buccaneers.
 He mainly just played special teams in 1999 but he was one of their top performers on punts and kickoffs recording 13 tackles.
 He played in 12 games in the 1999 season.
 During the 2000 season, he had a knee infection that kept him from playing many games.
 He did have a blocked punt in 2000.
 In the 2000 season, he played 6 games.
 During the 2001 pre-season, he was released with an injury settlement.
 After the pre-season of 2001 he did not play another NFL game.